 Social Work Assessment And Diagnosis

 2019-2020: SWK 776, Credentialing and Assessment in Social Work: Licensing Preparation Initiative.
 This 1 credit course meets NYSED residency requirements, and helps Advanced Year MSW students begin preparation for the licensing exam, by connecting the purpose of the exam to specific content in the MSW curriculum,

 Human behavior and the social environment; social work diagnosis and assessment; evidence based practice for severe mental illness.

 Patricia A Joyce (2006).
 Book Review: D’Cruz, Heather.
 (2004) Constructing Meanings and Identities in Child Protection Practice.
 Croydon, Victoria, Australia: Tertiary Press.
 Qualitative Social Work: Research and Practice.

-Patricia A Joyce (1995), Group Work with Mothers of Sexually Abused Children.
+Joyce, P. (1995), Group work with mothers of Sexually abused children.
 Group Work Practice in a Troubled Society: Problems and Opportunities, Selected Proceedings of the XV Annual Symposium of the Association for the Advancement of Social Work with Groups.